eclipse-vertx/vert.x/core_manual_java.md

             });
         }
     }).listen(8080, "localhost");

-Simples, innit?
+#### Handling Multipart Form Uploads

+Vert.x understands file uploads submitted from HTML forms in browsers.
+In order to handle file uploads you should set the `uploadHandler` on the request.
+The handler will be called once for each upload in the form.

+    request.uploadHandler(new Handler<HttpServerFileUpload>() {
+        public void handle(HttpServerFileUpload upload) {
+        }
+    });

+The `HttpServerFileUpload` class implements `ReadStream` so you read the data and stream it to any object that implements `WriteStream` using a Pump, as previously discussed.

+You can also stream it directly to disk using the convenience method `streamToFileSystem()`.

+    request.uploadHandler(new Handler<HttpServerFileUpload>() {
+        public void handle(HttpServerFileUpload upload) {
+            upload.streamToFileSystem("uploads/" + upload.filename());
+        }
+    });

+#### Handling Multipart Form Attributes

+If the request corresponds to an HTML form that was submitted you can use the method `formAttributes` to retrieve a Multi Map of the form attributes.
+This should only called after *all* of the request has been read - this is because form attributes are encoded in the request *body* not in the request headers.

+    request.endHandler(new VoidHandler() {
+        public void handle() {
+            // The request has been all ready so now we can look at the form attributes MultiMap attrs = request.formAttributes();
+            // Do something with them
+        }
+    });

 ### HTTP Server Responses

-As previously mentioned, the HTTP request object contains a property `response`.
-This is the HTTP response for the request.
+As previously mentioned, the HTTP request object contains a method `response()`.
+This returns the HTTP response for the request.
 You use it to write the response back to the client.

 ### Setting Status Code and Message

-To set the HTTP status code for the response use the `statusCode` property, e.g.
+To set the HTTP status code for the response use the `setStatusCode()` method, e.g.

     HttpServer server = vertx.createHttpServer();

     server.requestHandler(new Handler<HttpServerRequest>() {
         public void handle(HttpServerRequest request) {
-            request.response.statusCode = 739;
-            request.response.statusMessage = "Too many gerbils";
-            request.response.end();
+            request.response().setStatusCode(739).setStatusMessage("Too many gerbils").end();
         }
     }).listen(8080, "localhost");

-You can also use the `statusMessage` property to set the status message.
+You can also use the `setStatusMessage()` method to set the status message.
 If you do not set the status message a default message will be used.

 The default value for `statusCode` is `200`.